bengfarrell/rgf-blog/content/posts/2013-11-13-friend-bragging.md

 [![unfinished business](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2013/11/unfinished-business.jpg)](/blog/2013/11/friend-bragging/unfinished-business/)

-Carolyn's been in a whirlwind of writing since that publication, and she has a Chrismas novella also available at Amazon called _Santa's Gift_ and a diet guide, which anyone who's ever known Carolyn can vouch for -- the woman knows her fitness.
+Carolyn's been in a whirlwind of writing since that publication, and she has a Chrismas novella also available at Amazon called _Santa's Gift_ and a diet guide, which anyone who's ever known Carolyn can vouch for—the woman knows her fitness.

 ![quick start guide](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2013/11/quick-start-guide-312x500.jpg)